 The Napa Valley is one of the world’s most distinctive wine regions, federally designated as its own American Viticultural Area (AVA) in 1981.
 Within the region there are 16 sub-appellations.
 Each has its own distinct soils, terrain, microclimates and other nuances that characterize the wines produced from that region.

 In order to protect the agricultural nature of Napa Valley and to promote sustainable wine tourism, Napa County requires many wineries to be by appointment only.
-Appointment-only wineries are indicated below with the icon depicted.
 Please call ahead to schedule a time for your visit.

 Help Napa County wineries and employees recover from closing their doors during the COVID-19 crisis.